NRC to help boost innovation in Canada’s mining sector

 May 13, 2014— Ottawa, Ontario

 Since 1995, the second Monday of May has been designated as the beginning of National Mining Week in Canada.
-This year, we mark the week of May 12‑17, with a commentary from Andy Reynolds, NRC's General Manager, Energy, Mining and Environment.
+This year, we mark the week of May 12‑17, with a commentary from Andy Reynolds, NRC's Director General, Energy, Mining and Environment Research Centre.

 NRC's Laser Induced Breakdown Spectroscopy (LIBS) technology can analyze the elemental composition of a solid, liquid or gas.
 LIBS has a vast number of industrial, environmental and research applications in the mining value chain from ore to finished product.